 The American Wind Energy Association pumped millions into an aggressive political campaign aimed at securing the PTC’s extension.
 It released the Navigant jobs study, funded a full-time media war room and lined up President Obama, DOE’s Secretary Chu and Interior Secretary Ken Salazar as wind industry hucksters.
-Coordinated endorsement letters signed by the Governors’ Wind Energy Coalition and brand name corporations were sent to Washington calling for immediate action while newspapers around the country published editorials rehashing the same talking points on why the PTC should be extended beyond 2012.
+Coordinated endorsement letters signed by the write my essay Governors’ Wind Energy Coalition and brand name corporations were sent to Washington calling for immediate action while newspapers around the country published editorials rehashing the same talking points on why the PTC should be extended beyond 2012.

 AWEA and its surrogates hit the topic hard, yet legislative efforts faltered.
 Even Mark Udall’s regular pitch on the Senate floor went unnoticed.